wizzeh/libp2p-transport-veilid/README.md

 ### Add the transport to your libp2p app

-Note: The example below no longer reflects how the Tickle app configures the transport.
-There is now a transport configuration with multiple transports so you can play around with TCP and Veilid.
+Note: The example below is not how the Tickle app configures the transport.
+Tickle has a transport configuration switch so you can play around with both TCP and Veilid.
 See the current Tickle main.rs file.

 ```rust
 use libp2p_transport_veilid::VeilidTransport;